AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/individual_project.md

 Beginning Week 6, each week you are required to submit a 1-3 minute video progress update.
 You must describe the progress you've made during the week and SHOW progress - either by displaying what your code does that you have written during the week, or (in the later stages) showing early prototypes of your app.  **The weekly progress updates count for 5% of your total course grade.**  For each update that you do not submit on time, you will lose -0.5%.
 Weekly updates will be submitted via Ed Discussions.
 You must create a new thread for your project, and each week you will post your weekly update video link as a response/comment on your thread.
 Weekly updates are due BEFORE the start of class the following week (e.g. Week 6 update is due before start of Week 7 class).

 ## "Demo Day" Final Presentation
 The course project will culminate in a virtual "Demo Day" (a la TechStars) via Zoom at the end of the semester.
-This will be a public event where we will invite other AIPI faculty members and friends of the program.
 You are also welcome to invite your family and friends to tune in live to watch your presentation/demo!
 It should be a fun event.

 ## Final Project Grading
 Your individual project deliverables (25% of course grade) will be graded on the following criteria.
 Note that there are no specific numeric performance targets that are used in grading the projects - you model's performance is related to the problem and data and so will differ widely across teams/projects.